tuantvk/javascript-interview-questions-developer/README_EN.md

 ## Câu 0: What is Javascript?

 __JavaScript__, according to the current version, is an interpreted programming language developed from prototype ideas.
-This language is widely used for website (user side) as well as server side (with __Nodejs__)
+This language is widely used for website (client-side) as well as server-side (use __Nodejs__)

 ---

-## Câu 1: What is the difference between JavanScript and JScript?
+## Câu 1: What is the difference between JavaScript and JScript?

 Simply, you can say JScript same as JavaScript but it is provided by Microsoft